memory011man/IT-portfolio/index..md

 ___
 <link rel="stylesheet" href="assets/css/style.css">

-# James Peter Mills - IT Support Specialist-> Duture Security Profesional
+# James Peter Mills - IT Support Specialist-> Future Security Profesional

 Salutations, welcome to my portfolio-
 I just completed the **Google IT Support certificate**, and this space will grow into a showcaae of my projects, labs, and security journey.